 I want to write a blog text about stress — because I know that stress is something fertility patients fear and think a lot about.
-They are scared that their stress affect the fertility treatment.
+They are scared that their stress affects the fertility treatment.

 I find it interesting how we define stress, most of us think about stress as something negative.
 Is it?